 We asked a simple question… the response was incredible and certainly left us with our hearts feeling much warmer.

-South Africa – Mainstream media can often make us feel like we’re on the losing side of a long battle with stories of racism, hate and crime filling our newsfeeds daily and making us feel such despair.
+Johannesburg, South Africa (02 November 2020) – Mainstream media can often make us feel like we’re on the losing side of a long battle with stories of poverty, racism, hate and crime filling our newsfeeds daily and making us feel such despair.

 If you’re feeling negative in any way or just need a little “pick me up”, then read all the amazing comments below from awesome South Africans sharing their good things with each other: